marek-onPC/marek-onPC/README.md

 ## Hi!
 Nice to meet you!👋
 - software developer 👨‍💻
 - casually coding ⌨️
-- learning more in the soft-dev field 📚
+- always learning more in the soft-dev space 📚
-- casual gamer 🎮
-- cooking 👨‍🍳
+- amateur gardener 🌻